mattcone/markdown-guide/_getting-started/whats-markdown-good-for.md

 ### Presentations

 Believe it or not, you can generate presentations from Markdown-formatted files.
 Creating presentations in Markdown takes a little getting used to, but once you get the hang of it, it's a lot faster and easier than using an application like PowerPoint or Keynote.
-[Remark](https://remarkjs.com) ([GitHub project](https://github.com/gnab/remark)) is a popular browser-based Markdown slideshow tool, as is [Cleaver](https://jdan.github.io/cleaver/) ([GitHub project](https://github.com/jdan/cleaver)).
-If you use a Mac and would prefer to use an application, check out [Deckset](https://www.decksetapp.com/) or [Marked](https://marked2app.com/).
+[Remark](https://remarkjs.com) ([GitHub project](https://github.com/gnab/remark)) is a popular browser-based Markdown slideshow tool, as are [Cleaver](https://jdan.github.io/cleaver/) ([GitHub project](https://github.com/jdan/cleaver)) and [Marp](https://marp.app/) ([GitHub project](https://github.com/marp-team/marp)).
+If you use a Mac and would prefer to use an application, check out [Deckset](https://www.decksetapp.com/), [Hyperdeck](https://hyperdeck.io/), or [Marked](https://marked2app.com/).

 ### Email